Readit News logoReadit News

 And you know AT&T's shareholders are still making money hand over fist at that price, because today, I pay Sonic $50 per month for 10gig symmetrical.

-arebop · 7 months ago
+arebop · a year ago

 A lot of people lately are complaining about a lack of price stability, it seems like a good angle.